samuel-bohman/madengine/README.md

 (venv) test-node:~/MAD$ madengine run --tags dummy3:dummy_3:batch_size=512:in=32:out=16 --live-output
 ```

-The configs of batch_size512:in32:out16 will be pass to environment variables and build arguments of docker.
+The configs of batch_size512:in32:out16 will be pass to environment variables and build arguments of Docker.

 ### Custom timeouts
-The default timeout for model run is 2 hrs.
+The default timeout for model run is 2 hours.
 This can be overridden if the model in models.json contains a `'timeout' : TIMEOUT` entry.
-Both the default timeout and/or timeout specified in models.json can be overridden using `--timeout TIMEOUT` command line argument.
-Having `TIMEOUT` set to 0 means that the model run will never timeout.
+Both the default timeout and/or timeout specified in models.json can be overridden using `--timeout TIMEOUT` command-line argument.
+Setting `TIMEOUT` to 0 means that the model run will never time out.

 ### Live output functionality
 By default, `madengine` is silent.
-The output is piped into log files.
+The output is piped to log files.
 By specifying `--live-output`, the output is printed in real-time to STDOUT.

 ### Contexts
 Contexts are run-time parameters that change how the model is executed.
 Some contexts are auto-detected.
-Detected contexts may be over-ridden.
+Detected contexts may be overridden.
 Contexts are also used to filter Dockerfile used in model.

-For more details, see [How to provide contexts](docs/how-to-provide-contexts.md)
+For more details, see [How to provide contexts](docs/how-to-provide-contexts.md).

 ### Credentials
-Credentials to clone model git urls are provided in a centralized `credential.json` file.
+Credentials to clone model git URLs are provided in a centralized `credential.json` file.
 Models that require special credentials for cloning have a special `cred` field in the model definition in `models.json`.
 This field denotes the specific credential in `credential.json` to use.
 Public models repositories can skip the `cred` field.

 There are several types of credentials supported.

-1. For HTTP/HTTPS git urls, `username` and `password` should be provided in the credential.
-For Source Code Management(SCM) systems that support Access Tokens, the token can be substituted for the `password` field.
-The `username` and `password` will be passed as a docker build argument and a container environment variable in the docker build and run steps.
-Fore example, for `"cred":"AMD_GITHUB"` field in `models.json` and entry `"AMD_GITHUB": { "username": "github_username", "password":"pass" }` in `credential.json` the following docker build arguments and container environment variables will be added: `AMD_GITHUB_USERNAME="github_username"` and `AMD_GITHUB_PASSWORD="pass"`.
+1. For HTTP/HTTPS git URLs, `username` and `password` should be provided in the credential.
+For Source Code Management (SCM) systems that support Access Tokens, the token can be substituted for the `password` field.
+The `username` and `password` will be passed as a Docker build argument and a container environment variable in the Docker build and run steps.
+For example, for `"cred":"AMD_GITHUB"` field in `models.json` and entry `"AMD_GITHUB": { "username": "github_username", "password":"pass" }` in `credential.json` the following Docker build arguments and container environment variables will be added: `AMD_GITHUB_USERNAME="github_username"` and `AMD_GITHUB_PASSWORD="pass"`.

-2. For SSH git urls, `username` and `ssh_key_file` should be provided in the credential.
-The `username` is the SSH username, and `ssh_key_file` is the private ssh key, that has been registed with the SCM system.
+2. For SSH git URLs, `username` and `ssh_key_file` should be provided in the credential.
+The `username` is the SSH username, and `ssh_key_file` is the private ssh key, that has been registered with the SCM system.
-Due to legal requirements, the Credentials to access all models is not provided by default in DLM.
+Due to legal requirements, credentials to access all models are not provided by default in DLM.
 Please contact the model owner if you wish to access and run the model.

-3. For NAS urls, `HOST`, `PORT`, `USERNAME`, and `PASSWORD` should be provided in the credential.
-Please check env variables starting with NAS in [Environment Variables] (https://github.com/ROCm/madengine/blob/main/README.md#environment-variables)
+3. For NAS URLs, `HOST`, `PORT`, `USERNAME`, and `PASSWORD` should be provided in the credential.
+Please check env variables starting with NAS in [Environment Variables](https://github.com/ROCm/madengine/blob/main/README.md#environment-variables)

-3. For AWS S3 urls, `USERNAME`, and `PASSWORD` should be provided in the credential with var name as MAD_AWS_S3 as mentioned in [Environment Variables] (https://github.com/ROCm/madengine/blob/main/README.md#environment-variables)
+3. For AWS S3 URLs, `USERNAME`, and `PASSWORD` should be provided in the credential with variable name as MAD_AWS_S3 as mentioned in [Environment Variables](https://github.com/ROCm/madengine/blob/main/README.md#environment-variables)

 ### Local data provider
-The DLM user may wish to run a model locally multiple times, with the input data downloaded once, and reused subsquently.
+The DLM user may wish to run a model locally multiple times, with the input data downloaded once, and reused subsequently.
 This functionality is only supported on models that support the Data Provider functionality.
 That is, the model specification in `models.json` have the `data` field, which points to a data specification in `data.json`.

 To use existing data on a local path, add to the data specification, using a `local` field within `data.json`.
 By default, this path is mounted read-only.
 To change this path to read-write, specify the `readwrite` field to `'true'` in the data configuration.